 Corporate Debt Recovery

-Where the council invoices residents and businesses for the services they use, the customer should pay in line with the payment terms as stated below.
+Where the council invoices residents and businesses for certain services they use, this is known as a corporate sundry debt.
+The customer should pay in line with the payment terms as stated on their invoice.
 To make payment towards your invoice(s), please go to our payments page for further information.
 See also 'Who to Pay' below.

 Standard Payments terms

 Brentwood Borough Council will exercise its statutory right to claim interest and compensation for debt recovery costs if it is not paid in line with the agreed payment terms.
-This is includes reclaiming costs charged to the Council by its Collection Agent.
+This is includes reclaiming costs charged to the Council by its Collection Agent (see below).